Kyrgyz som: History

 After the collapse of the Soviet Union attempts were made by most republics to maintain a common currency.

 Certain politicians were hoping to at the very least maintain "special relations" among former Soviet republics, or the "near abroad".
 Another reason were the economic considerations for maintaining the rouble zone.
 The wish to preserve the strong trade relations between former Soviet republics was considered the most important goal.

 The break-up of the Soviet Union was not accompanied by any formal changes in monetary arrangements.
 The Central Bank of Russia was authorized to take over the State Bank of the USSR (Gosbank) on 1 January 1992.
 It continued to ship Soviet notes and coins to the central banks of the fourteen newly independent countries, which had formerly been the main branches of Gosbank in the republics.

 The political situation, however, was not favourable for maintaining a common currency.
 Maintaining a common currency requires a strong political consensus in respect to monetary and fiscal targets, a common institution in charge of implementing these targets, and some minimum of common legislation (concerning the banking and foreign exchange regulations).
 These conditions were far from being met amidst the turbulent economic and political situation.

 During the first half of 1992, a monetary union with 15 independent states all using the rouble existed.
 Since it was clear that the situation would not last, each of them was using its position as "free-riders" to issue huge amounts of money in the form of credit.
 As a result, some countries were issuing coupons in order to "protect" their markets from buyers from other states.
 The Russian central bank responded in July 1992 by setting up restrictions to the flow of credit between Russia and other states.
 The final collapse of the rouble zone began when Russia pulled out with the exchange of banknotes by the Central Bank of Russia on Russian territory at the end of July 1993.

-The Kyrgyz som was introduced on May 10, 1993, replacing the Soviet currency at a rate of 1 som = Rbls 200.
+The Kyrgyz som was introduced on 10 May 1993, replacing the Russian ruble which itself replaced the Soviet ruble at a rate of 1 som = RUR 200.
 Initially only banknotes were issued, coins were not introduced until 2008.

 Coins

 Circulation coins were first introduced in January 2008, making Kyrgyzstan second to last of the former Soviet republics to issue them.
 Belarus became the last.
 This move came with growing demand from vendors for coins, especially from slot machine industries and those desiring a more efficient system for collecting fare money.

-The coins were issued in denominations of 10 and 50 tiyin and 1, 3, and 5 som.
+The coins were issued in denominations of 10 and 50 tıyın and 1, 3, and 5 som.
 A 10 som coin was issued a year later in 2009.

 All coins are minted by the Kazakhstan mint in Ust-Kamenogorsk and bear some resemblance to coins of the Russian Federation.